RossGeerlings/webstor/README.md

    zone transfers.
 At the top of the file, insert two lines: the first with name of your TSIG key (if you don't know what it is, it will be in the first line of your TSIG file right after "key"), and the second line must be the name or IP address of your DNS server.
-The rest of the file must be every DNS, domain name for your organization, one per line.
+The rest of the file must be every DNS domain name for your organization, one per line.
 For a typical large university, this will be names like engineering.stateu.<span></span>edu.
 4. Run ./webstor.py -g to show the config and confirm database functionality.